jjvanzon/Circular-Language-Spec/spec/commands/start-and-stop.md

 Any execution state can be indicated for a command object like that.

+### Availability

+The availability of execution commands or execution states may also be dependent on the particular application.
+For instance a media player or debugger or perhaps a different user application.
+It may also depend on what a diagram tries to express.

+Below an attempt to describe each execution command and execution state separately.

 ### Previous Execution Command

-The __Previous__ execution command immediately stops the execution of the current command and positions the instruction position to the command previous in line.
+The __Previous__ execution command may immediately stop the execution of the current command and positions the instruction position to the command previous in line.
 And if there is no previous sibling command, there might be moved a level up, to the parent command.

 The __Previous__ execution command is only available if there is a previous command to go to.